boybundit/boybundit.github.io/test.md

 ---
 layout: default
+title: "This is a page title"
+description: "This is a page description"
 permalink: /test
-title: This is a page title
-description: This is a page description

 ---

 # This is a test
+Test

+## Header 2
+Test

+### Header 3
+Test